rust-lang/prev.rust-lang.org/community.md

 - [#rust-osdev][osdev_irc] is for people doing OS development in Rust
 - [#rust-webdev][webdev_irc] is for people doing web development in Rust
 - [#rust-gamedev][gamedev_irc] is for people doing game development in Rust
+- [#rust-networking][networking_irc] is for people doing computer networking and development in Rust
 - [#rust-bots][bots_irc] notifcations about Rust from a selection of bots

 [IRC]: https://en.wikipedia.org/wiki/Internet_Relay_Chat